raleel/cfi-srd-pt/0007_Game_System.md

 #### Serious Wound

 If a location is reduced to zero Hit Points or below, the victim receives a Serious Wound.
-The location is permanently scarred, and the victim cannot attack or start to cast spells (but can still Parry or Evade) for the next 1d3 Turns due to being stunned or distracted by the pain of the wound.
+The location is permanently scarred, and the victim cannot attack or start to cast spells (but can still Parry or Evasão) for the next 1d3 Turns due to being stunned or distracted by the pain of the wound.

-A character suffering a Serious Wound to a limb must immediately make an Opposed Roll of his Endurance versus the successful attack roll of his enemy.
+A character suffering a Serious Wound to a limb must immediately make an Opposed Roll of his Tolerância versus the successful attack roll of his enemy.
 Failure results in the limb being rendered useless, until the location is restored to positive Hit Points.
 If a leg, the victim drops prone.
 If an arm, whatever is being held drops, unless the object is strapped on (use common sense here).

-A character suffering a Serious Wound to the abdomen, chest, or head must immediately make an Opposed Test of his Endurance versus the successful attack roll of his enemy.
-Failure results in unconsciousness for a number of minutes equal to the amount of damage sustained in the attack causing the Serious Wound.
-First Aid or Healing skills can be used to help an unconscious victim regain further healing to the Seriously Wounded location.
+A character suffering a Serious Wound to the abdomen, chest, or head must immediately make an Opposed Test of his Tolerância versus the successful attack roll of his enemy.
+Failure results in unconsciousness for a number of minutes equal to the amount of damage sustained in the attack cauCanto the Serious Wound.
+Primeiros Socorros or Cura skills can be used to help an unconscious victim regain further Cura to the Seriously Wounded location.

 At the Games Master's discretion, even if the character remains functional, all tasks requiring use of that Hit Location will suffer an ongoing penalty of one Difficulty Grade, until the injury is reduced to a Minor Wound.

 #### Major Wound

 If a location is reduced to a negative score equal to or greater than its starting Hit Points, the character receives a Major Wound.
 The character is immediately Incapacitated, unable to continue fighting.
 A limb is severed, transfixed, shattered, or ripped off by a Major Wound.
-The character drops prone, physically Incapacitated, and must immediately make an Opposed Test of Endurance versus the successful attack roll of his enemy.
+The character drops prone, physically Incapacitated, and must immediately make an Opposed Test of Tolerância versus the successful attack roll of his enemy.
 Failure results in unconsciousness from the agony.
-If a severed, punctured, or ripped off location is not treated within a number of minutes equal to five times his Healing Rate, the character dies from blood loss and shock.
+If a severed, punctured, or ripped off location is not treated within a number of minutes equal to five times his Cura Rate, the character dies from blood loss and shock.

-The victim of a Major Wound to the abdomen, chest, or head drops unconscious, totally Incapacitated, and must immediately make an Opposed Test of Endurance versus the successful attack roll of his enemy.
+The victim of a Major Wound to the abdomen, chest, or head drops unconscious, totally Incapacitated, and must immediately make an Opposed Test of Tolerância versus the successful attack roll of his enemy.
 Failure results in an instant and gratuitous death (decapitated, chopped in half, impaled through the heart, torn apart, and so forth).
-If they survive, and the location is not treated within a number of Combat Rounds equal to twice the character's Healing Rate, they still die from blood loss and shock.
+If they survive, and the location is not treated within a number of Combat Rounds equal to twice the character's Cura Rate, they still die from blood loss and shock.

 Since most Major Wounds require some form of surgery or major magic to heal, the sufferer will be very unlikely to recover from a Major Wound in time to rejoin combat.
-Depending on the available treatment, the wounded location will be potentially maimed (see [Healing from Injury](0007_Game_System.md?id=healing-from-injury)).
+Depending on the available treatment, the wounded location will be potentially maimed (see [Cura from Injury](0007_Game_System.md?id=Cura-from-injury)).

 ### Blood Loss